Edge Computing vs. Cloud Computing: What's the Difference

 Cloud computing provides on-demand access to computing resources through the internet, so someone in an office across the country can access their files or software-as-a-service (SaaS) application from any internet-enabled device.

-Drivers of Cloud Adoption
+Drivers of cloud Adoption

 • The convenience and efficiency companies enjoy when accessing tools and documents from various locations.